-The total pension liability in the January 1, 2021 actuarial valuation was determined using the following economic assumptions, applied to all periods included in the measurement:
+The total pension liability in the January 1, 2023 actuarial valuation was determined using the following economic assumptions, applied to all periods included in the measurement:

 A. Economic 1.
 Interest Rate: 6.50% per year.
 2. Salary Projection: 4.75% per year.
-3. Inflation: 2.50 per year.
-B. Employee Characteristics 1.
+3. Inflation: 2.50% per year.
+B. Employee Characteristics1.
 Mortality: 2010 Public Retirement Plans (PubS-2010).
 2. Mortality Improvement: Rates derived from the Long-Range Demographic Assumptions for the 2020 Social Security Administration's Trustee Report.
 3. Withdrawal: None assumed.
 4. Disablement: 150% of rates derived from the 2020 Social Security Administration's projections of Disability incidence (ultimate rates only).
-5. Marital Assumption: 100% of participants assumed to be married with spouse of the opposite sex.
-Female spouse assumed to be 3 years younger than male spouse.
-C. Retirement 1.
-Valuation Retirement Age: Normal Retirement Age, or attained age if currently eligible to retire.
-2. Benefit Form: Joint and 50% survivor annuity.
+Two thirds of disabilities assumed to occur as a result of actions from a criminal suspect.
+5. Marital Assumption: Two thirds of disabilities assumed to occur as a result of actions from a criminal 5.
+Marital Assumption: C. Retirement 1.
+Valuation Retirement Age: Two thirds of disabilities assumed to occur as a result of actions from a criminal suspect.
+100% of participants assumed to be married with spouse of the opposite sex.
+Female spouse assumed to be 3 years younger